OpenDSA/OpenDSA/RST/en/RecurTutor2/BinaryTreeGuidedInfFlw.rst

 trees are considered to be guided.

-.. topic:: Example
+.. topic:: Example:

-Problem: Given a BST, find out the minimum value.
+   Given a BST, find out the minimum value.
    A bad solution to this problem would visit every node of the tree.
    However, we can take advantage of the BST property to avoid visiting most nods in the tree.
    You know that the values greater than the root are always in the right subtree, and those values less than the root are in the left subtree.
    Thus, at each node we need only visit the left subtree until we reach a leaf node.

 .. inlineav:: IneffBinaryTreeRangeCON ss
    :output: show

 Practice the guided information flow through the following programming exercises.